AllThingsSmitty/allthingssmitty.github.io/_posts/2017-01-30-nope-nope-nope-line-height-is-unitless.md

 comments: true
 ---

 Here's a bit of CSS trivia that, at least on the surface, seems straightforward but that I see misused repeatedly.
-Let's start with an oldie-but-goodie CSS interview question: you want the text on your website to be double-spaced by default.
+Let's start with an oldie-but-goodie CSS interview question:

+You want the text on your website to be double-spaced by default.
 Which of the following `line-height` values is the best way to do this?

 ```
 200%